GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 **You are almost there!** You completed the Google Cloud part.

-**Click the `Continue` button to complete the Kubernetes part.**
+**Click the `Continue` button to complete the Kubernetes part...**

 ## Create a Kubernetes Service Account

 ### Create a secret for the JSON Key

-First, we create a Kubernetes secret from the JSON key file:
+First, create a Kubernetes secret from the JSON key:

 ```bash
 kubectl create secret generic knative-build-auth --type="kubernetes.io/basic-auth" --from-literal=username="_json_key" --from-file=password=knative-key.json